tiffanivick/metacritic-movies/README.md

 ## Getting Started

-Imports needed to run this program:
+Imports used to run this program:
 - re
 - urlib3
 - certifi